samuelmeuli/action-snapcraft/README.md

 ### Build using LXD

-LXD (`runs-on: ubuntu-18.04`) is for now likely the easiest way to get `snapcraft` to build snaps.
+Using `runs-on: ubuntu-20.04` or later, LXD is availabe by default.
+If using `runs-on: ubuntu-18.04`, LXD can be installed as shown below.
 This is an alternative to using `multipass` (GitHub VMs give the error `launch failed: CPU does not support KVM extensions.` when trying to use `multipass`).

 ```yml
 - name: Install Snapcraft with LXD